ALIMONY IN NORTHEAST FLORIDA

 4) Durational Alimony

-A court may award durational alimony to provide a spouse with economic assistance for a set period of time following a marriage of short or moderate duration or following a marriage of long duration if there is no ongoing need for support on a permanent basis.
+A court may award durational alimony to provide a spouse with economic assistance for a set period of time.
+Durational alimony may not be awarded following a marriage lasting less than 3 years.

 Questions?

 If you have questions about alimony, please click the consultation button to schedule a free consultation.
-The Taylor Law Office has locations in San Marco and Northern St. Johns County to serve you.
+The Taylor Law Office has locations in Avondale and Northern St. Johns County to serve you.